lanl/NEXMD/readme.md

 3.)
 Optimize packing/unpacking subroutines and the number of calls to these subroutines 4.)
 Combine modules (qm2_davidson,qmmm_struct,etc.) which are pointed to by Communism module for clarity and possible memory management/optimization
 	This requires a revision of the entire code and room should be left for integrated ambertools using qmmm modules.
+5.)
+For NACVs specifically

 Features
 1.)
-State Specific Solvent Z-Vector equation
+QM/MM
 2.)
-State Specific Solvent Gradients
-3.)
-State Specific Solvent SCF with GS calculations 4.)
-QM/MM
-5.)
 Write documentation